Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

 Regardless, it's still an important feature that I've grown to appreciate.
 The audio caliber on this device is solid and two way audio works if you're miles away so long as you're connected.

 It's a great way to scare off burglars, check on pets, and talk to your little ones.
-More so it permits you to listen in and monitor unusual noises and disturbances, not to mention it pairs extremely well with motion alert notifications.
+It permits you to listen in and monitor unusual noises and disturbances, not to mention it pairs extremely well with motion alert notifications.

 So yeah though the sound quality isn't the best, it remains one feature that I'll never want to let go.